 Preparedness and Prevention

-The OSHA Response Team frequently guides employers regarding federal OSHA standards, as well as those maintained by state counterparts, such as Cal-OSHA.
+The OSHA Compliance & Workplace Safety Group frequently guides employers regarding federal OSHA standards, as well as those maintained by state counterparts, such as Cal-OSHA.
 The team helps employers adopt a proactive approach to managing workplace safety and health responsibilities.
 This assists employers curtail safety challenges and concerns before they arise.
 This may include services such as: